egovernment/egovernment.github.io/_documentation/tutorial.markdown

 1. label: "EDC Processing".
 2. One field in the form - `socre` (positive integer, maximum value: 3, label: "Certificate score").
 3. The form should be exposed on a section with label: "EDC approval".

-To begin go to your project root directory and type:

-`git checkout configure-new-service`